bcnicholson/kubiya-assignment/README.md

    - Structured data presentation to highlight the most relevant metrics
    - Designed specific analytical questions to guide AI response

+4. **Event Data Collection and Processing**: Implementing comprehensive event collection for problematic pods required careful handling of Kubernetes event objects:

+   - Used field selectors to efficiently filter events related to specific pods
+   - Implemented structured processing of event data, including reason codes and timestamps
+   - Created root cause analysis logic based on event patterns
+   - Integrated event data into both dashboard visualization and AI prompts

+5. **Dashboard Visualization**: Creating an effective HTML dashboard required balancing information density with usability:

+   - Designed a responsive layout using CSS Grid
+   - Implemented conditional styling based on health status
+   - Created a hierarchical information architecture to prioritize critical information
+   - Integrated direct links to AI analysis capabilities

 ### Key Learnings

 1. **Terraform Provider Capabilities**: Learned the extensive capabilities of the Kubernetes provider in Terraform, which goes well beyond simple resource creation.
+I had used the kubernetes terraform provider repeatedly throughout various roles in my career to provision resources via modules, etc. This was a great refresher.
+Further, I don't believe I have ever gone as deep into the K8s provider's capabilities to query data and surface metrics.
+I thoroughly enjoyed the assignment and exercise.

-2. **Data Processing in HCL**: Gained experience with Terraform's data processing capabilities, using locals, for expressions, and dynamic blocks to transform data.
+2. **Data Processing in HCL**: Gained further experience and depth with Terraform's data processing capabilities, using locals, for expressions, and dynamic blocks to transform data.

-3. **Cross-Tool Integration**: Developed skills in creating integrations between different tools (Kubernetes, Terraform, and AI services) using structured data formats.
+3. **Cross-Tool Integration**: Furthered skills in creating integrations between different tools (Kubernetes, Terraform, and AI services) using structured data formats.
+It also helped me to rapidly ramp back up in the specific technologies involved, using them in a different way than I had before and exposing new depth to them.

-4. **AI Prompt Design**: Learned how to effectively structure information for AI analysis, including providing context, specific questions, and formatting guidance.
+4. **AI Prompt Design**: Learned how to effectively structure information for AI analysis in a diagnostic setting, including providing context, specific questions, and formatting guidance.

+5. **Event-Based Diagnostics**: Gained deeper understanding of Kubernetes event systems and how to leverage them for automated diagnostics and root cause analysis.

+6. **Data Visualization Techniques**: Developed skills in creating effective visualizations of complex infrastructure data using HTML/CSS.
+It had been years since I wrote HTML/CSS and I had never tried to do something like.

 ## Completed Bonus Challenges